Reimagine Your Role (Matthew 5:13-16)

 Light

 We live in a world of almost constant light.
-Our problem isn’t darkness.
+Our issue isn't darkness.
 We have to buy blackout blinds to keep the light out of our condos so we can get some sleep.
 But if you go camping up north, and you get up in the middle of the night and go for a walk, you know what darkness is like.
 The smallest amount of light can make a huge difference.
 You wouldn’t want to try to do anything in the middle of the night if you didn’t have light.

 When Jesus says we’re light, It brings to mind what Isaiah said hundreds of years earlier: